• facebook

 Provide full access to the user mailbox

-In order to export mailbox data from an Exchange 2007 mailbox, it is imperative that the user is endowed with Full Access permissions for the respective mailboxes.
-To accomplish this task,
+To export mailbox data from an Exchange 2007 mailbox, the user must be granted Full Access permissions to the mailboxes.
+To do this,

 • Open the Exchange Management Console and then go to Recipient Configuration.